Azure/draft-classic/docs/getting-started.md

 Draft will pick up on this and build Docker images using Minikube's in-cluster Docker daemon, making the build process quick and speedy.

 The second command disables a warning that `draft up` outputs when no registry has been configured to push images to.
-Since docker builds on Minikube are immediately picked up by the Kubelet, we can safely disable this step.
+Since docker builds on Minikube are immediately picked up by the Kubelet, we can safely disable this warning.

 ### Other environments